RuturajS/fake/README.md

-# Pragati
-I love her so in the name of my love Pragati here i wrote this code
+I love her so in the name of my love ___ here i wrote this code